elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step3.md

 Complete the following steps to create a custom Flow:

-* Open the postman collection from the `collection.json` file in the editor
+* Open the postman collection from the `collection.json`{{open}} file in the editor
-* Open the `Create a flow` request and replace the contents in the `Body` section with:
+* Replace the contents in the body section of the `Create an flow` request with the text below:
-> Click the `Copy to Clipboard` button to insert the below text in the body of `Create a flow` request.
+> Click the `Copy to Clipboard` button to insert the text in the editor.
 > Remove any extra line breaks inserted with the raw data.

 <pre class="file" data-filename="collection.json" data-target="insert" data-marker="#FLOW-BODY">